 History

-The building of the stone defensive walls in Tenby began in the first half of the 13th century on the initiative of the earls of Pembroke, the Marshal family, or slightly later in the 80s and 90s of the 13th century.
-They certainly replaced the earlier wood and earth fortifications from the 12th century.
-The construction was probably completed during the time of William de Valence, the first Earl of Pembroke, after the town was sacked in 1260 by the Welsh prince Llewelyn ap Gruffydd, although still in 1328 there were seven-year murage related to further work on the town’s fortifications.
+The construction of the stone walls at Tenby probably began in the first half of the 13th century, at the initiative of the earls of Pembroke, the Marshal family.
+It certainly replaced earlier timber and earth fortifications from the 12th century, probably built after the town was burned in 1187 by Welsh forces led by Maelgwn ap Rhys.
+The construction of the stone fortifications was probably carried out by local effort, with the first stage, resulting in a low and towerless wall, taking at least five years.
+Repairs to the fortifications must have been carried out in the time of William de Valence, the first Earl of Pembroke, after the town was sacked in 1260 by the Welsh Prince Llewelyn ap Gruffydd.

 Architecture